path-pattern-finder/path-pattern-finder.github.io/README.md

 ## Example

-For example, this is the output from a directory (with several nested sub-directories) of pictures from a holiday in Italy.
+Consider a directory of picture files (with several nested sub-directories).

 Files take the form: